 To increase employee engagement, the trick here is to give your learners something to do.
 Why not include quizzes and games between or after lessons to excite your learners?
 Online test makers like Google Form, Quizlet, and Typeform can help you set up your tests with ease, regardless of your coding expertise.
 Advanced tools like EdApp’s Rapid Refresh even allow you to apply your personal and branding touch, so your assessment slides will never look plain and boring.
 If needed, you can also set a schedule of when the quizzes will be deployed and the number of questions that will be delivered at a given time.

 Opening a discussion forum is also a good opportunity to increase your employees’ engagement.
-Like with EdApp’s Discussion feature, which allows learners to freely step in to share their insights and suggestions, making way for peer learning to take place.
-This, in a way, can also help your learners overcome the feelings of social isolation and increase their sense of belonging despite not being able to meet physically.
+Like with EdApp’s Discussion feature, which allows learners to freely step in to share their insights and suggestions, making way for peer learning or social learning to take place.
+Learning activities, in a way, can also help your learners overcome the feelings of social isolation and increase their sense of belonging despite not being able to meet physically.

 3. Include video lectures and demonstrations